tsatria03/CookyCraze/docks/readme.txt

 Set the amount to 0 to disable the prompt entirely.

 win_sound
 Sound to play when the player wins.
 Relative to sounds/misc/.
+You can include a subfolder prefix to use a different folder, for example blackjack/win.ogg.

 Supports random range syntax, for example jackwin(1,4).ogg picks randomly from jackwin1 to jackwin4.

 lose_sound
 Sound to play when the player busts or loses to the dealer.
+Relative to sounds/misc/.
+Subfolder prefix syntax is supported.

 push_sound
 Sound to play when the round ends in a tie.
+Relative to sounds/misc/.
+Subfolder prefix syntax is supported.

 player_draw_sound
 Sound to play when the player draws a card.
+Relative to sounds/misc/.
+Subfolder prefix syntax is supported.

 dealer_draw_sound
 Sound to play when the dealer draws a card.
+Relative to sounds/misc/.
+Subfolder prefix syntax is supported.

 Message placeholders.